Bets on the future

 The ratios described above are true not just for a London-based VC like Kindred Capital (the first VC to place a bet on Snap) but the most successful and valuable VCs in the world.
 Even firms like Benchmark in Silicon Valley (who backed eBay, Uber, Instagram, Snapchat and Twitter) back more firms that fail than firms that go on to win big.

-So instead of focusing on a detailed financial forecast (which is actually just one scenario, but consumes most of the time spent preparing an internal pitch - time that could be spent not on honing the spreadsheet but on honing the actual proposal), maybe corporates should instead focus more on potential.
+So instead of focusing on a detailed financial forecast (which is actually just one scenario, but consumes most of the time spent preparing an internal pitch, time that could be spent not on honing the spreadsheet but on honing the actual proposal), corporates should adopt a different approach: the Minimum Viable Business Case.

 When TfL first came up with the idea of contactless payments back in the 2000s, the business case was predicated on time savings through the gates.
 As predicted peak demand increased, the pace of throughput would require central London stations to expand to take wider gatelines.
 Real estate and construction in London is expensive, so it was worth a tech investment to avoid this cost.